vugi99/onset-drift/README.md

 #### Informations
 * This package makes surfaces more slippery at high speeds
-* You can edit the drift variable at the start of the drift.lua
+* You can edit the drift variable at the start of the cl_drift.lua